mikemcbride/dotfiles/README.md

 Here are some apps that aren't available for download via Homebrew cask that you'll currently need to download manually:

-- 1Password (App Store) if you didn't do it before
 - Pixelmator Pro (App Store)
 - Bartender (website)
 - Battery Indicator (App Store)